 The First Optimist Club

+Optimist International has a long history of being a friend of youth.
 The first recorded “optimist” club in the world was really a “non-pessimist” club.
 Sir Richard Steele, an Irish-born English playwright, wrote of his membership during the early 1700s in a club of ten to twelve businessmen who banished members if they showed sourness of disposition, spoke impatiently to servants or exhibited any trace of pessimism.
 The group was called the Good Humor Club.

 The appearance of service clubs as we know them didn’t occur until the early part of the 20th century.
 After the widespread economic panic and depression of the early 1870s, there were marked advances in agriculture, industry and commerce.
 Keeping pace with these material improvements was a whole new pattern of thinking where social advances were concerned.
 As nations emerged from predominately agricultural societies, where individuals were primarily concerned with their own well-being, citizens began looking beyond their own self-interests.
 People began grouping together to combine their talents and energies to bring about change.
 Those who believed they could change things for the better called themselves optimists.